-Recently, Elon Musk described lithium batteries as “the new oil, as Tesla broke ground on a Texas lithium refinery that the billionaire said should produce enough of the battery metal to build about 1 million electric vehicles (EVs) by 2025, making it the largest North American processor of the material.
+Recently, Elon Musk described lithium batteries as “the new oil, as Tesla broke ground on a Texas lithium refinery that the billionaire said should produce enough of the battery metal to build about [one] million electric vehicles (EVs) by 2025, making it the largest North American processor of the material.”

-The plant opened by Prospect Lithium Zimbabwe, an arm of Chinese company Zhejiang Huayou Cobalt, has the capacity to process 4.5 million metric tons of hard rock lithium into concentrate for export per year, the Associated Press reported.
+The plant opened by Prospect Lithium Zimbabwe, an arm of Chinese company Zhejiang Huayou Cobalt, can process 4.5 million metric tons of hard rock lithium into concentrate for export per year, the Associated Press reported.

 “Lithium is the mineral of the present and the future…and value addition will position our country as an emerging and competitive player in the global lithium value chain,” Zimbabwe President Emmerson Mnangagwa said.

 Earlier in 2023, Bolivia picked a consortium that includes China’s battery giant CATL to develop its largely untapped lithium reserves.

 A report by Reuters said the deal would see the consortium partner’s direct lithium extraction from Bolivia’s Uyuni and Oruro salt flats.

 The partnership would give the CBC consortium the right to develop two lithium plants that can produce up to twenty-five thousand tons of battery-grade lithium carbonate each annually.